The PlayStation VR 2 is up for pre-order now, but is it worth the $550? | CNN Underscored

 The biggest upgrade from the first PSVR headset to PSVR2 is the resolution.
 PSVR2 sports 2000 x 2040 per eye in OLED HDR compared to its predecessor’s 960 x 1080 per eye RGB OLED.
 The jump in resolution should offer players a deeper level of immersion.

 Another big change is the camera system.
-The first PS VR headset did not have any cameras for tracking, and players had to mount a separate light-based tracking camera on top of their TVs to do so.
-PSVR2 comes with 4 cameras embedded into the headset for controller tracking which should dramatically improve feedback and accuracy.
+The first PSVR headset did not have any cameras for tracking, and players had to mount a separate light-based tracking camera on top of their TVs to do so.
+PSVR2 comes with four cameras embedded into the headset for controller tracking which should dramatically improve feedback and accuracy.

 There are also some new additions such as feedback vibration on the headset itself, as well as adaptive triggers and haptic feedback from the PSVR2 Sense controllers, similar to what you’d experience with the PlayStation 5 DualSense controller.
 Of course, all of these features will add to the overall immersion when playing games.